qazimbhat1/FER/README.md

 # FER
 # Facial-Expression-Recognition.Pytorch
-A CNN based pytorch implementation on facial expression recognition (FER2013), achieving 58.149% (state-of-the-art) in FER2013
+A CNN based pytorch implementation on facial expression recognition (FER2013), on google colab achieving 58.149% in FER2013